 During the audit, the facility was in the process of being prepared for operation on the NCS.
-The facility will be owned and operated by Seadrill Europe Management AS.
+The facility will be owned and operated by Seadrill Europe Management AS (Seadrill).
 West Mira is a semi-submersible facility of the Moss CS60 design.

 What happens now?

-We have asked Seadrill to report on how the non-conformities and improvement point will be addressed by 24 July 2019.
+We have asked Seadrill to report by 12 June 2019 on how the non-conformities and improvement points will be addressed.

 For us to issue an AoC, all known safety-critical non-conformities must be rectified and the facility must have been issued with maritime certificates from the relevant flag state.

 What is an Acknowledgement of Compliance?